Remarketing best practices for minimizing total cost of ownership

 Nearly every vehicle put through a remarketing channel will eventually end up in the hands of a consumer.
 What that consumer is willing to pay for that vehicle has value consequences all the way up the supply chain to the original user of the vehicle, so it’s good to keep resale in mind and consider the desires of the end consumer when buying your fleet vehicles.

-When remarketing at an auction or other wholesale alternative, the buyer is typically a wholesaler or dealer that will ultimately resell to the general public, so they’ll factor in the vehicle’s features and general desirability into their purchase price.
+When remarketing at an auction or other wholesale alternative, the buyer is typically a wholesaler or dealer that will ultimately resell to the general public, so they’ll factor in the vehicle’s features and general desirability into their inventory sourcing plan.

 When remarketing a vehicle directly through a retail channel, the consumer coming for a test drive will likely notice and be turned off by basic inventory that lacks features like Bluetooth, power window and locks, cruise control and others commonly demanded by consumers.